 For top-of-the-line Invisalign treatment, you should visit a professional orthodontist.
 While dentists can do Invisalign, their services are very limited compared to an orthodontist’s.
 Dentists are simply Invisalign providers, meaning that they can perform scans, order trays, and perform periodic check-ups.
 However, they do not have the expertise required to identify moderate-to-severe alignment problems or to strategize treatment for them.

 As a top 1% Diamond Plus Provider with a premier orthodontic practice on the West Coast, Dr. Madan and the Beverly Hills Orthodontics team have been creating Invisalign plans for over 10 years.
 Choosing BHO instead of a general dentist for Invisalign treatment allows you to benefit from years of specialized education and experience that only an orthodontist can provide.
 You’ll also receive higher quality care, broader treatment possibilities, and a keen eye for any changes in your treatment progress.
-Contact one of BHO’s locations in Beverly Hills/Century City, Toluca Lake, Alhambra, or Downtown Los Angeles to learn if Invisalign is right for you!
+Contact one of BHO’s locations in Beverly Hills, Studio City, Alhambra, or Downtown LA to learn if Invisalign is right for you!

 NOTE: All blog content is intended to supplement—NOT REPLACE—the expertise of a healthcare professional and should not be construed in any way as medical advice.
 Consult a professional orthodontist directly, like the ones at BHO, to assess your individual needs and advise the best course of treatment.